An execution token (xt) represents some behaviour of a word.

 definition.
 Other uses include deferred words (see Deferred Words).

-In particular, there is the execution token of a word that represents its interpretation semantics aka execution semantics.24
+In particular, there is the execution token of a word that represents its interpretation semantics (see Interpretation and Compilation Semantics).

 For a named word x, you can use `x